intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

        netdev@vger.kernel.org (open list:NETWORKING DRIVERS)
        linux-kernel@vger.kernel.org (open list)

-Don't sent your report to all of them.
+Don't send your report to all of them.
 Send it to the maintainers, which the script calls "supporter:"; additionally CC the most specific mailing list for the code as well as the Linux Kernel Mailing List (LKML).
 In this case you thus would need to send the report to 'Some Human <shuman@example.com>' with